PADAS/react-native-jsonforms-formatter/README.md

 A [React Native](https://reactnative.dev/) [JSON Schema](https://json-schema.org/) formatter to build mobile forms based on [JSON Forms](https://jsonforms.io/)

-An alternativive to render JTD schemas in JSON Forms.
-Some JSON Schema libraries do not support JTD (JSON Type Definition).
-React Native JSON Forms Formatter validates JSON Schemas and generates a UI schema.
-This formatter will validate and generate json schemas/ui schemas compatible with [JSON Forms library](https://github.com/eclipsesource/jsonforms)
+React Native JSON Forms Formatter is an alternative solution for rendering JTD schemas in JSON Forms.
+It validates JSON Schemas and generates UI schemas compatible with the [JSON Forms library](https://github.com/eclipsesource/jsonforms), even for schemas that are not supported by other JSON Schema libraries.

 ## Installing the library